ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step3.md

 Switch to the OpenShift web console to verify that the application has been deployed.
 Click on the URL displayed on the Overview page for the project to visit the application.

+This will log you in using the credentials:

+    Username: developer
+    Password: developer

 Alternatively, to view the hostname assigned to the route created from the command line, you can run this command:

 `oc get route/sample`{{execute}}